MasterChef Junior (Spanish TV series)

 MasterChef Junior is a gastronomic TV program first aired on 23 December 2013 on La 1.
 Three thousand children attended the casting for the first season.
 The first season consisted of 4 episodes.
 Since season 2, all of the seasons have had 6 episodes.

-It was formerly hosted by Eva González, while Jordi Cruz, Samantha Vallejo-Nágera and Pepe Rodríguez are the chefs and remain on the show.
+It was formerly hosted by Eva González, while Jordi Cruz, Samantha Vallejo-Nágera and Pepe Rodríguez Rey are the chefs and remain on the show.

-On 28 February 2018, the program was renewed for a sixth season of 6 episodes to be aired in the period 2018–2019.